microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 Similarly, `startingNumberConstraints` is the array of (Cell#, constraint).
 For example, the constraint that empty cell 0 can't have value 1 or 3 is encoded as `startingNumberConstraints = [(0, 1), (0, 3), (1, 1), (1, 3)]`.

 Note that the puzzles are initially defined in C# using numbers from 1 to 4, or 1 to9.
-However, when solving this quantumly and encoding these values into qubits, the numbers are changed to 0 to 3 and 0 to 8 and then converted back.
+However, when solving this using a quantum program and encoding these values into qubits, the numbers are changed to 0 to 3 and 0 to 8 and then converted back.
 This allows a 4x4 puzzle to be solved using 2 qubits per missing number.